rancher/rancher-catalog/infra-templates/network-services/22/README.md

 Default timeout for internal Rancher DNS was updated from 10 seconds to 1 second.

-#### Network Manager [rancher/network-manager:v0.7.6]
+#### Network Manager [rancher/network-manager:v0.7.7]
-* Fixes the arpsync logic to take action on only running and starting containers.
+* Fixes the conntrack, arpsync logic to take action on only running and starting containers.
 * Fixes the logic of figuring out local networks in an environment to support different CNI plugins.

 ### Configuration Options